emoriarty/jekyll-notion/README.md

     - id: e42383cd49754897b967ce453760499f
     - id: b0e688e199af4295ae80b67eb52f2e2f
     - id: 2190450d4cb34739a5c8340c4110fe21
 ```

 ### Data

-Instead of storing notion pages in a collection or as a page, you can also map to the data object.
+Instead of storing notion pages in a collection or as pages, you can also map to the data object.
 Use the `data` property instead of `collection`.

 ```yml
 notion: